Authentication & Connection

 HBI_HOST="<your-hengshi-sense-instance>" hbi auth login -i "<client_id>" -s "<client_secret>"Note: putting secrets on the command line can leak via shell history, process lists, or CI logs.
 For automation, prefer secrets + environment variables.

-2.3 Interactive: enter and store credentials on this machine
+2.3 Interactive: enter and store credentials locally

 Option 3: Inject an access token directly